taunsquared/graphic-novel-thesis/ComicBookScript/2019-02-09_Script-Milestone2.md

 Min: *"We were right!"*

-Nicola: *"Does this mean you'll come home now?"*
+Nicola: *"Minkinha, does this mean you'll come home now?"*

 Min: *"Not until I get an **apology**!
 Why am I the only one who has to **prove** that my First Quest is **necessary**?"*